If you’re looking for a relatively easy hike with incredible views of Hong Kong, then Temple Hill (Tsz Wan Shan) is definitely worth considering!

 Temple Hill is also called Tsz Wan Shan, but Tsz Wan Shan usually refers to the residential area below the hill.
 In fact, we started and ended our Temple Hill Hike from Tsz Wan Shan, and the distance and timing figures are representive of this route.

-Temple Hill is easily recognizable from a distance because of large, white TVB transmission station that sits on top of the peak.
+Temple Hill is easily recognizable from a distance because of the large, white TVB transmission station that sits on top of the peak.

 Personally, I found this hike to be relatively easy except for the flight of endless steps that brings you to the gorgeous views just before the peak.